How to Build Mobile Software with a Growth Focus

 - The team then discusses what to do next week.

-- Each task is picked up by an engineer who commit to getting it done the following week.
+- Each task is picked up by an engineer who commits to getting it done the following week.

 - There is typically a “demo meeting” as the week progresses where the engineers can show the finished work (or whatever progress they have made).
 This is critical to drive focus and accountability.